Biking The Stowe Recreation Path in Vermont

 Need a little sweet treat to keep your energy up?
 Stowe Bee Bakery & Cafe serves up beautiful and delicious treats like cupcakes, brownies, cookies, and a wide assortment of pastries.
 They also have a savory breakfast and lunch menu filled with comfort foods like mac & cheese and pot pies and a full-service coffee bar.

-Stowe Bee Bakery & Cafe is just steps off the Stowe Bike Path near Town Farm Ln. and definitely worth a stop!
+Stowe Bee Bakery & Cafe is just a few steps off the Stowe Bike Path near Town Farm Ln. and definitely worth a stop!

 7. Stowe Cider